acrilique/AutoMarker/README.md

 ## License

-AutoMarker is licensed under the GNU General Public License 3.0.
+AutoMarker is licensed under .
 Check the LICENSE.md file for specific information about licensing.

 ## Contact